DOJ To Investigate Mississippi Prisons After Spate Of Inmate Deaths

 The department's civil rights division says it will examine conditions at four Mississippi prisons, including the state penitentiary at Parchman, the state's oldest, where a prison riot broke out on Dec.
 29 after an inmate was killed.
 The all-male prison includes the state's death row.

 Since December's riot, a total of 15 inmates have died.
 Officials say two of the deaths were apparent suicides by hanging, but that many of the others are thought to be gang-related killings.
-The Mississippi Department of Corrections says 29 staff have also been assaulted over the same period.
+The Mississippi Department of Corrections says 29 staff members have also been assaulted over the same period.

 "The investigation will focus on whether the Mississippi Department of Corrections adequately protects prisoners from physical harm at the hands of other prisoners at the four prisons, as well as whether there is adequate suicide prevention, including adequate mental health care and appropriate use of isolation, at Parchman," a DOJ statement said.